 Irene Smith at the grave of Madison Gillaspey at the Keokuk (Iowa) National Cemetery.
 As Irene Eck, she was engaged to Gillaspey, shown at right as a P-38 pilot in the Pacific.

-Arlene Chandler was informally engaged to former Wisconsin tackle Bob Baumann -- my father's Badgers teammate -- when the Marine first lieutenant was killed in the Battle of Okinawa on June 6, 1945.
+Arlene Bahr, at one point a nosy reporter for the University of Wisconsin student newspaper, was informally engaged to former Badgers tackle Bob Baumann -- my father's teammate -- when the Marine first lieutenant was killed in the Battle of Okinawa on June 6, 1945.

-I heard from her in 2006 and was able to get what she told me in the paperback.
-Read that story here.
+After Third Down's hardback publication, Arlene Bahr Chander contacted me in 2006 and I was able to get what she told me in the paperback.
+Read about Arlene and Bob here.

-She started checking after attending an air show in Burlington with her mother, Irene Eck Smith.
+She started checking after attending an air show in Burlington with her mother.
 When it was announced that the third Friday in September was an annual day of remembrance for American POW and MIA, Irene was moved to tell her daughter more about losing her fiancee during World War II.

 Madison Gillaspey.